-Three credit bureaus, Equifax, Experian, and TransUnion, are the largest and most trusted in the nation and the majority of lenders use at least one if not all of them to check your credit history.
+The three major credit bureaus, Equifax, Experian, and TransUnion, are the largest and most trusted in the nation.
+The majority of lenders use at least one if not all of them to check your credit history.
 While each credit bureau’s report may have subtle differences, the majority of the information on each report is similar.

 Each bureau’s credit report structure has several key categories of information that are deemed either positive, negative, or neutral.

 These categories include your account summary information, account history, credit inquiries, public records, and consumer statement.
 Let’s take a look at each one so you know how to read the information, and more importantly, how to use it to your benefit.

 How can you access your credit report?

 Before you begin to understand your credit report, you first have to get it.
 The quickest and easiest way is to visit AnnualCreditReport.com.
 It’s the only website that is run by the three main credit reporting agencies.

 Federal law mandates that you may access your credit report for free one time every 12 months, and this is the place to do just that.
 Start off by entering some basic information about yourself.
 You’ll then have to go through a separate identity verification process for each credit bureau.

 If you’d like, you can begin by requesting just one or two reports and saving the others for later.
 This could be helpful if you want to track how the information on your report is changing over time.